Gainbridge Fieldhouse: Renovations

+The Indiana Fever play the Golden State Valkyries at Gainbridge Fieldhouse in 2026.

 In 2012, a large scoreboard was added to Bankers Life Fieldhouse.
 The scoreboard features twin 1080p high definition (HD) video screens, each measuring 50 ft long – extending nearly foul line to foul line – by 21 ft high.
 In addition to the HD screens running the length of the court, the innovative rectangular scoreboard design is capped by a 25 × 14 ft full 1080p HD video screen facing each baseline.
 The result of the design is a greatly improved visual experience from nearly every seat in the building.
 Additionally, a new sound system was installed.

 In April 2019, the Marion County Capital Improvement Board approved a major renovation project for the fieldhouse.
 The $360 million project was completed in late 2022, and included a new outdoor entry plaza, new indoor gathering areas, and various interior enhancements.
 The Pacers committed to remaining in Indianapolis for at least 25 more years as part of the renovation agreement.
 Construction occurred in two phases.
 Almost all of the construction work took place during the Pacers offseasons.
 The project displaced the Fever for all of the 2020 and 2021 WNBA seasons, as well as part of the 2022 season; for 2022, the Fever played the first section of the schedule at Gainbridge Fieldhouse, but after the NBA season ended, the Fever played games at Indiana Farmers Coliseum.